tsmith4014/assessment_2/README.md

 ---

+---

 ## Ansible Configuration for Flask Application Deployment

-Ansible automates the deployment and configuration of the Flask application and MySQL database on AWS.
+Ansible automates the deployment and configuration of the Flask application, S-3 Bucket, and MySQL database on AWS.

+---

+---

 ### Ansible Playbooks